LinSoftWin/Photoshop-CC2022-Linux/README.md

 - wget
 - curl
 - All R/W rights on your home folder and the installer folder
-- Vulkan capable GPU or APU
+- Vulkan capable GPU or APU (Older GPUs might encounter [This issue #100](https://github.com/MiMillieuh/Photoshop-CC2022-Linux/issues/100))

 ## Usage :